alterNERDtive/EDDiscovery-wiki/Translation-of-EDD.md

 # How It works

 To define a language, a languagename-isotwocharname.tlf file needs to be present either in the .exe folder where EDD is run from (the installer puts these files in there) or in the appdata/eddiscovery/translator folder.
+Or a debug option needs to be given from the command line (see below).

 The TLF file defines language strings for all EDD panels, forms, program features etc.